fvwmorg/fvwmorg.github.io/Wiki/Modules/FvwmScript/index.md

 ---
-layout : wiki
+layout: wiki
-title : FvwmScript
+title: FvwmScript
-type : module
+type: module
-description : |
+description: |
   FvwmScript allows one to build graphical applications such as desktop accessories which can just display system info or be interactive.